MrYsLab/pymata4/docs/pin_modes.md

 ***Notes:***

-1. When an analog input message is received from Firmata, the current reported data value is compared with that of the previous reported value.
-If the the difference, either positive or negative, is greater than the differential parameter, then the callback is invoked.
-This is useful when you have a "noisy" input that may constantly fluctuate by a small value, and you wish to only to be alerted when the fluctuation is more meaningful than the noise.
+1. When an analog input message is received from Firmata, the current reported data value is compared with that of the previously reported value.
+If the difference, either positive or negative, is greater than the differential parameter, then the callback is invoked.
+This is useful when you have a "noisy" input that may constantly fluctuate by a small value, and you wish to ignore the noise.
 2. Pymata4 refers to analog pins using the numeric portion of the pin number only.
 For example, pin A3 is referred to as pin 3.